PoorlyDefinedBehaviour/homie/README.md

 !resume     // resumes the song
 !volume     // changes the volume of current song !skip       // skips the current song
-!search     // searchs for a specified query on youtube !translate  // translates a specified text to a language of choice
+!youtube     // searchs for a specified query on youtube !translate  // translates a specified text to a language of choice
 ```